Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 3. Modify the `copyWith` method of the `MetricsThemeData` class and make it accept the created theme data.
 4. Configure the light and dark variants theme data for a new theme in corresponding classes.

 That's all!
-Now you can use your new theme data in widgets, calling the `MetricsTheme.of(context).newThemeData` method.
+Now you can use your new theme data in widgets, calling the `MetricsTheme.of(context).newTheme` method.

 ![Add Theme Data Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/software-platform/monorepo/widget_stucture_organization_document/metrics/web/docs/diagrams/add_theme_data_diagram.puml)